yunchancho/oauth2-restapi-server/README.md

 ## Install
 prerequisites are the followings :

- - clone `social-logins` repo into your local machine
+ - clone `social-oauth2-provider` repo into your local machine

-    $ git clone git@github.com:vinebrancho/social-logins.git
+    $ git clone git@github.com:vinebrancho/social-oauth2-provider.git

  - install mongodb into your local machine

-And then, You can install `social-logins` using the following.
+And then, You can install `social-oauth2-provider` using the following.

     $ npm install

 ## Usage
-You can run node server with `social-logins` just using the following.
+You can run node server with `social-oauth2-provider` just using the following.

     $ npm start

-And the, you can see Login UI of `social-logins` on your web browser by connecting to your node server url
+And the, you can see Login UI of `social-oauth2-provider` on your web browser by connecting to your node server url

     http://<your_node_server.com>/